Lyrics/lyrics-database/README.md

 ### Okay, so you want to contribute

-First of all, make sure to tell about this project to everyone who may be interested.

-And here's about the workflow itself:
+Here's how:

 1. Fork the repository.
-2. Use a branch named after the artist (all lowercase, dashes-instead-of-spaces).
+2. Add files following the structure (see below).
 3. Make a PR.
 4. Wait for some good karma.

-Alternatively, you could open an issue if it's only one song or a fix.
+Alternatively, you could open an issue if it's a song request or just a fix.

 ### The database structure:

 ```
 A
-B
  /Artist Name
              /Album Title
                          /Song Name
+B
 C
 ...
 X